JetBrains/intellij-sdk-docs/topics/ui/controls/combo_box.md

 #### Control

 Open the combo box menu on clicking the arrow button on the right or pressing the Down key when the combo box is focused.
 The menu opens down by default.
 If there is not enough space, the menu opens up.

 When the menu opens, select the element that was shown in the closed combo box.
 If a custom value is entered, then do not select a value in the list.

-Move the selection in the menu and update the value in the combo box on pressing the Up and Down arrow keys.
-On mouse hover, move the selection to an item the cursor is pointing to, and, update the value on clicking the mouse button or pressing Enter.
+Move the selection in the menu and update the value in the combo box on pressing the <control>Up</control> and <control>Down</control> arrow keys.
+On mouse hover, move the selection to an item the cursor is pointing to, and, update the value on clicking the mouse button or pressing <shortcut>Enter</shortcut>.

-The menu remains opened until the user clicks the item in the list, presses Enter or Esc, clicks outside the menu, or switches to another app.
+The menu remains opened until the user clicks the item in the list, presses <shortcut>Enter</shortcut> or <shortcut>Esc</shortcut>, clicks outside the menu, or switches to another app.